natyoung/adder/README.md

 How to run it
 =============

-Download the game boy emulator from http://www.bannister.org/software/ba.htm
+1. Download a Game Boy Advance emulator such as [http://www.bannister.org/software/ba.htm](Boycott Advance)

-Open the file called legendofadda.gba
+2. Open the file called `legendofadda.gba`

 Instructions:
 =============